-- 1. The first meeting of the Task Force on Displacement took place on 18-19 May 2017 in Bonn, Germany.1
+- 1. The first meeting of the Task Force on Displacement took place on 18-19 May 2017 in Bonn, Germany.

-- 2. All members from the constituted bodies under the UNFCCC, and six members from the relevant expert communities participated in person:2
+- All members from the constituted bodies under the UNFCCC, and six members from the relevant expert communities participated in person:

-- Ms. Cornelia Jäger (Excom3)
+- Ms. Cornelia Jäger (Excom)

+- Mr. Atle Solberg (Platform on Disaster Displacement) Ms. Dina Ionesco (IOM)

 - Mr. Idy Niang (Excom)

-- Ms. Pepetua Latasi (Excom)
+Ms. Pepetua Latasi (Excom)

+- · IVIS.
+Pepetua Latasi (Excorr

 - Mr. Russell Miles (Excom)

-- Mr. Idrissa Semde (LEG4)
+- Mr. Idrissa Semde (LEG) Ms

-- Ms. Maria del Pilar Bueno (AC5)
+- Ms. Maria del Pilar Bueno (AC)

-- Mr. Atle Solberg (Platform on Disaster Displacement)

-- Ms. Dina Ionesco (IOM)

-- Mr. Ezekiel Simperingham (IFRC)

 - Ms. Keti Chachibaia (UNDP)

+Mr. Ezekiel Simperingham (IFRC)
-- Ms. Michelle Leighton (ILO)

-- Ms. Michelle Yonetani (Civil society, Advisory Group on Climate Change and Human Mobility)

-- Ms. Madeline Garlick (UNHCR) joined remotely via WebEx for parts of the meeting, who had also provided, prior to the meeting, written inputs against topics included in the agenda.
+- Ms. Michelle Leighton (ILO) - Ms. Michelle Yonetani (Civil society, Advisory Group on Climate Change and Human Mobility) - Ms. Madeline Garlick (UNHCR) joined remotely via WebEx for parts of the meeting, who had also provided, prior to the meeting, written inputs against topics included in the agenda.
 Those inputs were incorporated into outputs from corresponding sessions.
-The meeting was co-facilitated by Idy and Russell.

-- The map below shows regional expertise of members as it relates to knowledge, policy coherence, and action and support, for the work of the Task Force.
+The meeting was co-facilitated by Idy and Russell. - The map below shows regional expertise of members as it relates to knowledge, policy coherence, and action and support, for the work of the Task Force.

-1 Information and background documents for the meeting are available at <http://unfccc.int/10302>.
+&lt;sup>1 Information and background documents for the meeting are available at <http://unfccc.int/10302>.

-2 The membership seat designated to the UNFCCC constituency 'Local Governments and Municipal Authorities' is currently vacant, pending its nomination.
+&lt;sup>2 The membership seat designated to the UNFCCC constituency 'Local Governments and Municipal Authorities' is currently vacant, pending its nomination.

-3 Executive Committee of the Warsaw International Mechanism for Loss and Damage.
+&lt;sup>3 Executive Committee of the Warsaw International Mechanism for Loss and Damage.

-4 Least Developed Countries Expert Group.
+&lt;sup>4 Least Developed Countries Expert Group.

-5 Adaptation Committee.
+&lt;sup>5 Adaptation Committee.